ahezard/twl_firm_patcher/README.md

 This modifed twlBg.cxi allows to unlock the TWL mode Hardware (DSI) into the NTR mode (DS)

-This unlock new capabilitys in NTR mode without breaking games:
+This unlock new capability in NTR mode without breaking games:
--  boost arm9 speed (from 66 mhz to 133 mhz)
+-  boost arm9 speed (from 66 mhz to 133 mhz) : bit 1 of register 0x4004004 in ARM9
+-  SD access                                 : bit 1 of register 0x4004004 in ARM7

 Usage :
 - Dump the twl_firm of your console using decrypt9 (SysNAND Options->Miscellanous->NCCH FIRMs Dump)